SocialBook User Guide

 Edits an existing person's details in SocialBook.

-• When editing tags, all existing tags of the person will be removed and replaced with updated values i.e editing of tags does not cumulatively add them to current tags.
+• When editing tags, all existing tags of the person will be removed and replaced with updated values i.e editing of tags does not cumulatively add them to existing tags.

-• You can remove all the person’s tags or remarks by typing edit INDEX t/ or edit INDEX r/ where INDEX is the person's index.
+• You can remove all the person's tags by typing edit INDEX t/ where INDEX is the person's index.

 Examples: